rdpoor/mu/README.md

 An experiment in blurring the lines between music composition and sound synthesis

 ## todo
-* Refactor: Node => Stream (because that captures the spirit better)
+* Create a test file for each Stream class.
-* Create a Mixer stream.
+* Create a Mixer stream and a test file.
-* Create a Crop stream.
+* Create a Crop stream and a test file.
+* Create a Sequencer stream and a test file.
-* Create a Delay stream (allow negative offsets).
+* Create a Delay stream (allow negative offsets) and a test file.
 * Allow ticks to be negative (i.e. signed), validate operation with negative tick times.
 * When do we release resources?
 Do we need a Transport.pause() method distinct from Transport.stop()?
 * Add command line parsing such as argp.h
+* Investigate ways to do automated unit testing.
+Create a make target.
+* Create mu/Makefile to make all sub-projects
 * Clean up test/Makefile to avoid repetition,
 * Fix test/Makefile to assure that mu library is up to date.
 * Extend src/Makefile to assure that stk library is up to date.

 ## changelog

+* 2014-04-30: Refactoring: Node => Stream.
+All subclasses are now named XxxStream.

 * 2014-04-29: With the help of MapSteam and mune09, tested and debugged Looper.
 Looping is now clean.

 * 2014-04-29: Rename ValidatorStream=>MapStream, includes Player
 argument so user-supplied function can stop playback (for example).
 Needed to lose the const declaration on Player.
 TODO: understand